 A common problem at golf clubs throughout New York and New Jersey is the misclassification of caddies and other golf club employees.
-Caddies are frequently classified as independent contractors and not paid overtime when they are legally entitled to it.
-But many are actually employees, according to the criteria established by the Internal Revenue Service (IRS).
+Caddies are frequently classified as independent contractors and not any wages when they are legally entitled to it.
+This usually violates the minimum wage and overtime laws.
 If you believe your employment rights at a golf club have been violated, you may have a valid wage and hour claim.

 The Misclassification of Caddies Can Result in Legal Liabilities for Golf Clubs

 Most golf caddies receive as compensation just a bag fee per golfer and tips.
 This policy likely violates federal law, New York law, New Jersey law and other states’ laws.

 In analyzing whether someone is an employee or an independent contractor, there are key factors.

 Degree of control.
 Golf Clubs often say the golf caddies can set their own schedule and are free to work at many clubs in a week.
 While true, practically and legally that does not matter much.
 At most clubs, the caddy master, who is a club employee, is responsible for assigning caddies to golfers.
 Caddy masters often tell the caddies by when they need to be at the club and when the caddies can go home.
 The caddy master also rewards caddies that show up early and do not work at other clubs by assigning them more golfers.
 This results in those caddies getting more money.
 Conversely, caddy masters punish caddies that do not show up early and work at other clubs by not assigning the as many golfers, resulting in those caddies not getting as much money.
 The ultimate result of this is that caddies’ compensation goes up and down based on whether they are loyal to the club and follow the caddy master’s directions.
 This effectively results in the golf club exercising significant control over the caddies.